Akhil353/student/_posts/Notes/2023-11-04-Pseudo-code.md

   - Security
   - Storing data in bits

+## What I searched up/ChatGPT'd
+- What is the internet engineering task force?
+  - Standards organization for the standards of internet protocols
+  - "Make the internet work better"
+- What is an IP?
+  - A numerical label that uses the internet protocol for communication
+- What is the DMCA?
+  - A law that prevents theft of copyright online
+- What is metadata?
+  - "Data that provides information about other data"
+- What is Cloud Computing?
+  - The availability of online resources without active management by the user
+  - Ex: Databases

 ## Questions I got wrong
 - Choose the pseudo code that correctly gets you to the end goal
   - I got this question wrong because I read the pseudo code wrong, causing the resulting output of my choice to be wrong.